 Staff and students were delighted to celebrate the achievement of our 2017 students:

-- Our Dux, Elena Shi, achieved an ATAR score of 99 enabling her to study Commerce at The University of Melbourne
+- Our Dux (we had 2), achieved an ATAR score of 97.4 enabling them to each study their first preference University course

 - 100% VCE pass rate

-- Our students’ mean study score was 29
+- Our students’ median study score was 30

 - Many students received early round offers, this alone demonstrates that our teachers challenge and support students to achieve their potential.